SuadeLabs/fire/documentation/properties/type.md

 A promotional lender is defined by the EU [here][lcr] Article 10.1(e):
 > (ii) any credit institution whose purpose is to advance the public policy objectives of the Union or of the central or regional government or local authority in a Member State predominantly through the provision of promotional loans on a non-competitive, not for profit basis, provided that at least 90 % of the loans that it grants are directly or indirectly guaranteed by the central or regional government or local authority and that any exposure to that regional government or local authority, as applicable, is treated as an exposure to the central government of the Member State in accordance with Article 115(2) of Regulation (EU) No 575/2013;

+### merchant_bank
+**merchant bank** means:
+> a merchant bank approved under section 28 of the Monetary Authority of Singapore Act (Cap.
+186);

+### state_owned_bank
+Financial institutions where there is majority ownership or control by a government or state.

 ### investment_firm
+*Investment firm* is defined under the Markets in Financial Instruments Directive (MiFID) Article 4(1):
+> any legal person whose regular occupation or business is the provision of one or more investment services to third parties and/or the performance of one or more investment activities on a professional basis.

+> Member States may include in the definition of investment firms undertakings which are not legal persons, provided that:
+(a) their legal status ensures a level of protection for third parties' interests equivalent to that afforded by legal persons; and
+(b) they are subject to equivalent prudential supervision appropriate to their legal form.
+However, where a natural person provides services involving the holding of third party funds or transferable securities, that person may be considered to be an investment firm for the purposes of this Directive and of Regulation (EU) No 600/2014 only if, without prejudice to the other requirements imposed in this Directive, in Regulation (EU) No 600/2014, and in Directive 2013/36/EU, that person complies with the following conditions:
+(a) the ownership rights of third parties in instruments and funds must be safeguarded, especially in the event of the insolvency of the firm or of its proprietors, seizure, set-off or any other action by creditors of the firm or of its proprietors;
+(b) the firm must be subject to rules designed to monitor the firm's solvency and that of its proprietors;
+(c) the firm's annual accounts must be audited by one or more persons empowered, under national law, to audit accounts;
+(d) where the firm has only one proprietor, that person must make provision for the protection of investors in the event of the firm's cessation of business following the proprietor's death or incapacity or any other such event.

+> Organisational requirements under Article 16 of MiFID 2
+An investment firm should:
+a) maintain and operate an effective organisational and administrative arrangements to taking all reasonable steps designed to prevent conflicts of interest affecting the interests of its clients;
+b) Maintain, operate and review a process for the approval of financial instruments before marketed or distributed to clients, including target market, relevant risks and distribution strategy;
+c) review regularly the financial instruments offered;
+d) make available appropriate information on the financial instrument and the product approval process, including target market;
+e) have in place adequate arrangements to obtain the above information if offers financial instruments that they do not manufacture;
+f) take reasonable steps to ensure continuity and regularity in the performance of investment services and activities (appropriate and proportionate system, resources and procedures);
+g) ensure it takes reasonable steps to avoid undue operational risk in the case of outsourcing of critical functions (internal control and ability to monitor the firms compliance with all obligations needs to remain at the firm);
+h) have sound administrative and accounting procedures, internal control mechanisms, effective procedures for risk assessment and effective control and safeguard arrangements for information processing systems;
+i) have sound security mechanisms to guarantee the security and authentication of the means of transfer of information, minimise risk of data corruption and unauthorized access and to prevent information leakage maintaining the confidentiality of the data at all times;
+j) arrange for records to be kept of all services, activities and transactions undertaken which are sufficient to enable the competent authority to fulfil its supervisory tasks to ascertain the investment firm has complied with all relevant obligations;
+k) records shall include the recording of telephone conversations or electronic communications relate to transactions concluded when dealing on own account and the provision of client order services that relate to the receptions transmission and execution of client orders.

 Investment firm is defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G596.html) as:
 >(1) any person whose regular occupation or business is the provision of one or more investment services to third parties and/or the performance of one or more investment activities on a professional basis.
 [Note: article 4(1)(1) of MiFID]